flourishingkitchen.com

 Soaking the nuts softens them and produces a smoother tastier milk.

-Try adding a little vanilla, a pinch of sea salt or powdered cinnamon to your nut milk for a slightly different flavour.
+You can flavour the milk by adding a little vanilla, a pinch of sea salt or some powdered cinnamon.

 I’m off for some tea.